Are There Laws to Protect Against Shady Dealings?

 - The itemized list of prices at which the goods and services will be supplied to the consumer including taxes and shipping charges, if any.

 Commonly, especially when consumers are dealing with household renovation contractors, the full details as must legally be shown within a written contract are absent or omitted.
 In fact, as the Consumer Protection Act, 2002 requires that 'future performance agreements', such as renovations to commence at a later date, be in writing.
 Verbal agreements for small renovation projects are common yet technically unlawful.

-Statutory Warranty An unfortunately all too common consumer protection issues case, usually proceeding in the Small Claims Court, involves the...Learn More
+Helpful Guide to Understanding the Statutory Warranty Within Consumer Protection Laws An unfortunately all too common consumer protection issues case,...Learn More